-- 1 Power on, or restart your system. - 2 Press F2 immediately after you see the following message: - F2 = System Setup - (i) NOTE: If your operating system begins to load before you press F2, wait for the system to finish booting, and then restart your system and try again.
+- 1. Power on, or restart your system. - 2.
+Press F2 immediately after you see the following message:

+() NOTE: If your operating system begins to load before you press F2, wait for the system to finish booting, and then restart your system and try again.